 The proposal above gives a first lead as to how to determine the prevalence and cost of multiple kinds of temporary (and semi-temporary) obstacles.
-However, it leaves open multiple questions to both implement it and optimise it in practice.
+The goal is not to detect them in real-time for end-users but rather to integrate their statistical presence in our ways of thinking, especially for path-planning (although this work raises the question of how to best present these statistical obstacles to users and which interfaces to use to show alternative or redundant routes).
+We leave open multiple questions regarding both how to implement it and how to optimise it in practice.

 A first subject concerns the temporal aspects of data gathering, with three questions arising.
 First, when capturing data for a single database, what would be the impact of the capture day and hour?
 For example, trash bins are often left outside and collected on given days.
 Similarly, electric scooters might be more frequently left on sidewalks in the evening, before they get picked up to get charged.
-Night-time capture (and corresponding temporary obstacles) nearly forms a different problem by itself.
+Night-time capture (and corresponding temporary obstacles) nearly constitutes a different problem by itself.
 There are probably no good answers to this conundrum, but eventual data gathering endeavours will have to choose a temporal modality, and see how it affects the corresponding database.
-The second question is related, and concerns the weather and long-term temporal aspects. as the obstacles are not the same in summer and winter - e.g. crowd behaviours on sidewalks or pavement quality when freezing.
+The second question is related, and concerns the weather and long-term temporal aspects, as certain obstacles are not the same in summer and winter-e.g. crowd behaviours on sidewalks or pavement quality when freezing.
 The third question is whether the database should include some repeated segments, to see the dynamic evolution of temporary obstacles.
 Ideally, each database would correspond to a single snapshot, which is made impossible due to the time necessary to capture the data.
 Although there are additional costs to capturing certain elements multiple times, it could also provide interesting data.
-How to best integrate such data and how to optimise the capture of most interesting segments - for example, those with certain obstacles already present - is another complex question.
+How to best integrate such data and how to optimise the capture of the most interesting segments-for example, those with certain obstacles already present-is another complex question.